Bikaner: Lalgarh Palace

 The Lalgarh Palace is a former residential palace built by Maharajah Ganga Singh, the ruler of the former state of Bikaner.
 It was designed by the British architect, Samuel Swinton Jacob in the year 1902.
 The style of architecture is Indo-Saracenic.
 It is now a luxury Heritage hotel owned by the royal family of Bikaner.

-Malasar Camel Festival
+Camel Festival

-Malasar is a famous camel festival site near Malasar Village.
-It is about 30 km from Bikaner.
+The Bikaner Camel Festival is an annual celebration organised by the Department of Tourism, Government of Rajasthan.
+The festival begins with a procession of decorated camels from Junagarh Fort and continues with cultural events and competitions at Dr. Karni Singh Stadium in Bikaner.

 Rao Bikaji's Fort

 Rao Bikaji's first fort, 'Bikaji Ki Tekri' built in 1478 is now in ruins.
 A hundred years later a new fort was built about 1.5 km from the city centre, named Junagarh Fort.